Evaluating LLMs with labeled data¶

 - collects and processes model outputs

-A batch file in our context is a collection of requests that we'll send to our models for evaluation.
+A Batch file in our context is a collection of requests that we'll send to our models for evaluation.
 Think of it as a organized list of tasks we want our models to complete.

 - Creating tasks - we'll convert each movie description into a format LLMs can process